 Deadline for receipt of applications:

-15 July 2021
+15 September 2021

-CALL FOR APPLICATIONS WILL OPEN SOON
+CALL FOR APPLICATIONS NOW OPEN

 The aim of the workshop is to gather neonatologists/pediatricians, researchers and students to disseminate and raise awareness regarding Bilirubin-lnduced Neurological Damage in the neonate, a severe but fully preventable condition.